LelViLamp/LelViLamp.github.io/me/about-me.md

 ▶️ [Have a look at my CV](/cv/) for details on what I've been doing in my life so far.

 🤙 I am always interested in working on new projects, acquiring knowledge, connecting and finding out what other people (= you) are doing.
 So, [do get in touch](/me/say-hi).
+Also in case you'd just like to have some <a href="/cv/languages">language tandem/exchange</a>.

 <span lang="ja">よろしくお願いいたします。</span>